IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

      Example of plottable FLT_1D node.

-   By clicking on the node the preview plot will be displayed in the :guilabel:`Preview Plot Widget`, located in the main browsing window.
+   By clicking on the node the preview plot will be displayed in the :guilabel:`Preview Plot`, located in the main browsing window.
 This feature helps to quickly check how the data, stored in the FLT_1D, looks when plotted.